MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 Here are some examples:
 - Temporary bonus
-  Every day, the user can gain a one-time bonus, like:
+  Every day, the user can gain a one-time bonus, such as:
   - a temporary speed boot
   - a daily (24h) coin boost with a multiplier for the user
-  - a global (for the entire server) boost the highlight the user name that activated it (to engage more and add player interaction)
+  - a global (for the entire server) boost to highlight the user name that activated it (to engage more and add player interaction)

 - Cosmetic
   Specific cosmetics for users who come every day can be attractive to new users to come daily.